jzheng2015/d3/README.md

 To run the service, a user sends the URL that pointing to the service hosted by AWS API gateway, which further triggers off a function that captures the current time and creates the message back to the user.

-In order to have the running mechanisms work as described above, the deployment process packages the source code, including AWS CloudFormation and then uploads the package to AWS that automatically completes the tasks below:
+In order to have the above running mechanism work, the deployment process packages the source code, including AWS CloudFormation and then uploads the package to AWS that automatically completes the tasks below, as software artifacts or building blocks for the service:
 * Creating an entry at AWS API Gateway
 * Creating a Lambada function that registers itself to AWS API gateway
 * Creating a bucket in AWS S3 to expose the API in URL